 I loved it!
 Sanderson’s exploration of mental health in his characters is a joy to read – not in the sense that it’s fun to watch people suffer! – in the sense that the character feels real, relatable.
-We have all felt lost in some way, and so we empathise with Lift fully.
+We have all felt lost in some way, and so we empathise with Lift in Edgedancer fully.

 Being in Lift’s POV was great because of her wonderful way of seeing the world.
 I can see why Sanderson likes her so much.
 He is free to be a little weird and that’s great!
 I will never be able to look at a Pancake the same way ever again!